Alpha Phi Alpha: Founding

 By December 4, 1906, the decision on a name was made: "fraternity".
 The earlier terms "club", "organization", and "society" were permanently removed.
-Prior to the December 4th, 1906 meeting Poindexter had submitted his letter of resignation from the Alpha Phi Alpha club / society, as he took a new job in Hampton University in Virginia.
+Before the December 4, 1906, meeting, Poindexter had submitted his letter of resignation from the Alpha Phi Alpha club/society, as he took a new job in Hampton University in Virginia.
 11 members were present during the date of the founding of the fraternity on December 4, 1906.
 Despite Poindexter's role in the formation of Alpha Phi Alpha, it was agreed that his name would not be linked to the early formation of the fraternity by its founders.
 Murray was emphatic in his belief that Poindexter should not be considered to be a founder despite his role.
 As Charles Wesley stated in the fraternity's history book, "C.C.
 Poindexter deserves special mention.
-Without his serious and eager leadership, it is probable that the fraternal organization would have advanced more slowly.
-He was the moving spirit in the literary organization which served as the predecessor of the fraternity.
+Without his serious and eager leadership, the fraternal organization would probably have advanced more slowly.
+He was the moving spirit in the literary organization, which served as the predecessor of the fraternity.
 He acted as president of the group and continued in office during the formation of the early policies and also through the first initiation in Alpha Phi Alpha society."
 According to his wife, Poindexter did not oppose the idea of a fraternity.

 The original fraternal founding members are now stated to be Henry Arthur Callis, Charles Henry Chapman, Eugene Kinckle Jones (who replaced James Morton), George Biddle Kelley, Nathaniel Allison Murray, Robert Harold Ogle, and Vertner Woodson Tandy.
-Eugene Kinkle Jones who joined the group in October 1906 was given the title of a founder in 1952, while James Morton was removed because of his lack of enrollment in the Cornell.
+Eugene Kinkle Jones who joined the group in October 1906 was given the title of a founder in 1952, while James Morton was removed because of his lack of enrollment at Cornell.
 The founders are collectively known as the Seven Jewels.

 Mrs. Annie C Singleton played a pivotal part in helping the organization in its early years.
 She became the Mother of the fraternity as a result.